Types Of Nightmares And How To Cope With Them

 • Nightmares about drowning

-• Nightmares about forgetting the baby and leaving it unprotected
+• Nightmares about forgetting your baby and leaving it unprotected

 • Nightmares that you or your baby are being physically harmed

-Something you may wish to remember about pregnancy nightmares is that a few nightmares are typically nothing to worry about, and they may even help you face current fears.
+Having a few pregnancy nightmares may not be worrying, and they may help you face current fears.
 Having some nightmares during pregnancy can be normal as you process what may be happening to you during the pregnancy and what may be about to happen to you as a parent.
-However, if the nightmares recur or cause severe emotional distress, you may need to address them with a healthcare professional.
+However, if the nightmares recur or cause severe emotional distress, address them with a healthcare professional.

 PTSD nightmares

-Nightmares are often an integral part of PTSD and can be one of the most common symptoms.
+Nightmares are often one of the most common symptoms of PTSD.
 PTSD nightmares can often be filled with images of a traumatic event.
-You may have trouble waking up completely and even have nightmares that affect your daytime behavior.
-If you have post-traumatic nightmares, you may want to seek a professional for help.
+You may experience difficulty waking up completely and have nightmares that impact your daytime behavior.
+If you have post-traumatic nightmares, seek a professional for help.
+You may also be able to receive a prescription for a medication that could potentially stop your nightmares to help you sleep.

 Waking nightmares